 1. Know how much you make

-The first rule of living below your means is to know how much you make accurately.
+The first rule of to live below your means is to know how much you make accurately.

 You need a budget template to jot down your income.
 Don't just rely on your memory to get that answer.
 It's best to have everything written down.